peter88213/timeline-view-tk/docs/help/index.md

     `Shift`-`Ctrl`-`Mousewheel`.

-### Shifting a section in time
+### Shifting an event in time

--   Hold down the `Shift` button and click on the timeline marker, then drag it with the mouse.
-This will move the section forward or backward in time while keeping the duration.
+-   Hold down the `Shift` button and click on the event marker, then drag it with the mouse.
+This will move the event forward or backward in time while keeping the duration.

-### Shifting the section end
+### Shifting the event end

--   Hold down the `Ctrl` and `Shift` buttons and click on the timeline marker, then drag it with the mouse.
-This will increase or decrease the section's duration while keeping the start date/time.
+-   Hold down the `Ctrl` and `Shift` buttons and click on the event marker, then drag it with the mouse.
+This will increase or decrease the event's duration while keeping the start date/time.

 ---